GerryOnGithub/Memory-management-in-Cplusplus/README.md

 That's actually pretty simple, so on to no. 2.
 ## 2. As much as possible, use the stack, not the heap
 Another obvious one, keep reading.
-## 3. Use of the STL to store anything you allocate
+## 3. Make use of the Standard Template Libary to store anything you allocate
-If you allocate it, save it in an STL class.
+If you allocate it, manage it utilizing an STL class.
-## 4. Generally only allocate classes, not basic data structures
+## 4. Generally only allocate classes, not basic data types
-A class may internally allocate memory for basic structures such as char [], but that data structure is to be kept hidden from other classes.
-Typically STL will make this unnecessary, but there may be special cases.
+If you find you need to make use of basic data types (for example double[]) then encapsulate it in a class and keep it away from prying eyes.
+And stick to the next rule.
 ## 5. Create classes who's individual jobs are to manage heap memory for specific purposes
 An example to demonstrate.